 Few steps away from the main square, there’s the coolest and the most hipster place in the whole Katowice.
 Mariacka street dotted with pubs, bars and restaurants is overcrowded with even more chill people.
 This is the place, where you should head if you feel hungry.
 You can eat your lunch or dinner or grab a dessert there.
 During the day, it’s relatively calm and quiet.
 But the real adventure starts at night.
 One of the side streets: St Stanisław also offers some quality food experience.

-Upper Silesian specialities vary from home to home.
-Traditional meals to try are: Żur (sour -flour based soup), Rolada, Kluski, modro kapusta (roll up meat, potatoes and warm cabbage with bacon) or karminadle (minced meat).
+Upper Silesian specialties vary from home to home.
+Traditional meals to try are: Żurek (sour -flour-based soup), Rolada, Kluski, modro kapusta (roll up meat, potatoes and warm cabbage with bacon) or karminadle (minced meat).
 There’re not many restaurants serving traditional cuisine in Katowice.
 Few of them in the city centre are: Talerz i szklanka, Bar Mleczny on Staromiejska street, Café Europa on Mickiewicza street or Pod Siódemką on Stawowa street.
-Although don’t expect fancy, sophisticated interiors, those are more like on-a-budget bars with pre-prepared food.
+Although, don’t expect fancy, sophisticated interiors, those are more like on-a-budget bars with pre-prepared food.
 If you’re up for a dessert try polish doughnut (Słowik or Stara Pączkarnia on 3 Maja street) or home-made ice-creams, which are on every corner.